-(a) Capital ratios are calculated based on the Basel III Standardized Approach framework, subject to applicable transition provisions, as of March 31, 2015 and are calculated based on Basel I capital framework as of December 31, 2014.
+(a) Capital ratios are calculated based on the Basel III Standardized Approach framework, subject to applicable transition provisions, as of June 30, 2015 and are calculated based on Basel I capital framework as of December 31, 2014.

 (b) Under the Bank's Operating Agreement with the OCC entered into on January 11, 2013, the Bank must maintain minimum levels of capital (calculated in accordance with U.S. Basel I capital rules) as follows (i) Total risk-based capital of 11.0%; (ii) Tier 1 risk-based capital of 7.0%; and (iii) Tier 1 leverage of 6.0%.
-The Bank's regulatory capital was in excess of these thresholds at March 31, 2015 and December 31, 2014.
+The Bank's regulatory capital was in excess of these thresholds at June 30, 2015 and December 31, 2014.

-The Bank may pay dividends on its stock, with consent or non-objection from the OCC and the Federal Reserve Board, among other things, if its regulatory capital would not thereby be reduced below the amount then required by the applicable regulatory capital requirements.
+The Bank may pay dividends on its stock, with consent or non-objection from the OCC and the Federal Reserve Board, among other things, if its regulatory capital would not thereby be reduced below the applicable regulatory capital requirements.